alevchuk/minibank/README.md

 > sudo parted  -a optimal   /dev/sdc mkpart primary btrfs 0% 10GiB
 > sudo parted  -a optimal   /dev/sdc mkpart primary btrfs 10GB 299.9GiB
 > ```
-> Azure WARNING: Only do `rm` freely on new SD cards.
-Otherwise you're risking to loose data that was there before.
-To check run `sudo parted /dev/mmcblk0 print` and verify the current set of partitions before performing `rm` actions.
+> Azure WARNING: `/dev/sdc` may unexpectedly refer to a drive with valuable data.
+Only do this on a newly created Virtual Machines and mounting a newly created Data Disk, otherwise you're risking to loose data that was only your previous volumes.
+To check, first run `sudo parted /dev/sdc print` and verify that there were no Partition Table before performing the `mklabel` and `mkpart` actions.

 ### iSCSI